bitmagier/sensor-light/README.md

 To flash the ESP:
 - `cargo run`

 ## Terms & Conditions

-Feel free to use anything here for learning, building your own version or make a product out of it and sell it.
+Feel free to use anything here for learning, building your own version or make a product out of it and even sell it.
-In case you find it useful, the author would be delighted to see a donation in Solana coins to `FTMfeKYhpVAouuwXjpJXhnT13fkeNJqQsRGMBxBo1GML`.
+In case you find it useful, the author would be delighted to notice a small donation in [Solana](https://solana.com/) to his wallet: `FTMfeKYhpVAouuwXjpJXhnT13fkeNJqQsRGMBxBo1GML`.

+Pull requests are welcome.

 _bitmagier, July 2024_